akilkumar28/TeslaCoreMLPRoj/README.md

 # TeslaCoreMLPRoj

-An app that can calculate the resale value of your tesla car using machine learning.
+This app that can calculate the resale value of your Tesla car using machine learning.